S Carolina's 1st openly gay lawmaker from deep-red district

 GREENVILLE, S.C.
 (AP) — South Carolina’s first openly gay legislator hails from the unlikeliest of places: an ultra-conservative part of the state that is home to the Christian fundamentalist school Bob Jones University.

-Republican Rep. Jason Elliott says his sexual orientation was not an issue in his campaign and is irrelevant to his job at the Statehouse.
+Republican Rep. Jason Elliott, a 46-year-old divorce attorney, said his sexual orientation was not an issue in his campaign and is irrelevant to his job at the Statehouse, as his focus will be on improving education, increasing jobs and repairing the state’s crumbling roads and bridges.
+He expects his votes to align with his GOP colleagues.

-The 46-year-old Greenville attorney ousted four-term GOP incumbent Rep. Wendy Nanney, a Bob Jones graduate.
+“Every South Carolinian has equal rights, not special rights, and I believe each part of the constitution is equally important,” he said.
+“In South Carolina, that means respecting other people’s viewpoints and protecting religious freedom.”

-The challenger’s winning message against the former Greenville County GOP chair was largely old-fashioned constituent service.
+Elliott ousted four-term GOP incumbent Rep. Wendy Nanney, a Bob Jones graduate and daughter of the university’s longtime academic dean.

 Most Read Stories